 Remember, it’s important that you feel free to give feedback anytime during the massage.
 If there is any stroke that feels uncomfortable to you, please let me know right away in the moment, so that I can change it!

-With LomiLomi, some clients feel very relaxed or sleepy; with focused deep tissue work, many feel that their range of motion is improved; after a relaxing Swedish massage, you may discover a new insight into a problem you’ve been working on.
+With LomiLomi, some clients feel very relaxed or sleepy; after a relaxing Swedish massage, you may discover a new insight into a problem you’ve been working on.
 At any rate, massage is an excellent investment in your own health and wellness.

 Q: Will I feel sore from the pressure?

 Please let me know at any time during the massage if you want more, or less, pressure to a given area of your body.
-Deep tissue therapy sometimes causes a client to feel sore in the areas that we focused on, or you may feel delayed onset soreness 24 to 48 hours later.
+Therapy sometimes causes a client to feel sore in the areas that we focused on, or you may feel delayed onset soreness 24 to 48 hours later.
 (Again, I am NOT about causing clients pain.
 Massage does NOT have to hurt in order to be helpful.)